Filing requirements

 A simple printout/photocopy therefore appears to be sufficient.

-Requirement to provide authorization to claim priority
+Requirement to provide an authorization to claim priority

 Sanction